intel/neural-compressor/docs/source/3x/PT_WeightOnlyQuant.md

 ## Introduction

-The INC 3x New API provides support for quantizing PyTorch models using WeightOnlyQuant, with or without accuracy-aware tuning.
+The INC 3x New API provides support for quantizing PyTorch models using WeightOnlyQuant.

 For detailed information on quantization fundamentals, please refer to the Quantization document.